Dr. No (serial killer): Investigation

-During the course of the investigation, the police interviewed hundreds of prostitutes, pimps, service station employees and truck drivers, in an attempt to find witnesses and identify the offender.
+During the course of the investigation, the police interviewed hundreds of sex workers, pimps, service station employees and truck drivers, in an attempt to find witnesses and identify the offender.
 According to the witnesses, the killer appeared to be a tall, large man with fair skin and dark hair, aged 25–40, wore glasses and talked with an accent matching that of somebody from the Northeastern states.
-The vehicle he was driving was described as a 1984 silver truck with a wind deflector and a red hood.
+The vehicle he was driving was described as a 1984 International silver truck with a wind deflector and a red hood.
 The Ohio State Highway Patrol and volunteers from various civil society organizations posted over 4,000 photographs of the victims and an identikit of the offender at 130 truck stops and service stations across the state, and 1,350 truck stops in nine other states through which interstate motorways where the serial killer would ride through, offering $10,000 for information about him.

 As a result, five people were detained, who at different times were nicknamed "Dr. No", but subsequently no charges were filed against any of them and their names were never disclosed to the public.
 On most of the corpses, biological traces were discovered that, according to the investigators, came from the perpetrator.
 To establish if the sperm had the same affiliation, a forensic examination was carried out which gave mixed results, due to the fact that all of the victims had engaged in prostitution during life, and authorities started questioning whether the deaths were actually related.